Skip to content

 Server validation

-The gateway enforces a verify then internalise ordering: all cheap validation runs first, then on-chain visibility is confirmed via ARC, and only then is the transaction internalised into the wallet.
-If visibility verification fails there is no wallet state to roll back — the internalisation never happened.
+The gateway enforces a verify then broadcast then internalise ordering: cheap validation first, then the gateway broadcasts the client's signed BEEF to ARC itself, and only then is the transaction internalised into the wallet.
+If the broadcast fails there is no wallet state to roll back — the internalisation never happened.

 1. Check all five client headers are present (missing → 402)